aginies/domotique/README.md

 # Hardware

-* Develop on an ESP32-S3-WROOM.
+* Develop on an ESP32-S3-WROOM N16R8.
 Should work on an ESP32 version but the script needs to be adapted for PIN, and maybe disable the internal LED.
+Be sure to build **micropython** for N16R8 to use all **storage** and **SPIRAM** available.
 * LED (5V) to get status of the door
 * Resistance to protect the LED (~270ohms)
 * 5V or 3.3V relay